alexellis/eyes-in-the-sky/README.md

 Instructions and Dockerfiles for tracking flights with your Raspberry Pi and a USB TV stick.

+Inspired by Alex Ellis' blog post: [Get eyes in the sky with your Raspberry Pi](https://blog.alexellis.io/track-flights-with-rpi/)

 This repo contains the following:

-* dump1090 - A docker container for [MalcolmRobb/dump1090](https://github.com/malcolmrobb/dump1090) that is a simple Mode S decoder for RTLSDR devices
+* dump1090 - A docker container for [MalcolmRobb/dump1090](https://github.com/malcolmrobb/dump1090) that is a simple Mode S decoder for [RTLSDR devices](http://flightaware.com/adsb/prostick/).
-* flightaware - A docker container for [PiAware](http://flightaware.com/adsb/piaware/)
+* flightaware - A docker container for FlightAware.com's [PiAware](http://flightaware.com/adsb/piaware/) feeder app.
 * docker-compose.yml - A docker compose file where all configuration is made.

 ## Simple setup